jromero-cyber/E-Week-password-cracking-demo/README.md

 defensive cybersecurity learning purposes.

-The program takes a list of known password hashes and compares them against hashed values of common passwords from a wordlist.
+The program takes a list of known password hashes and compares them against hashed values of common passwords from a wordlist. the contained word list is specifically the Hashmob wordlist micro version:[https://hashmob.net/resources/hashmob](link)

 ## Features
 - Supports SHA-256 hashing